Yucco-K/react-native-todo-app/docs/support.md

 ### How to Get Support

-If you encounter any issues or have questions about Todo App, please use one of the following methods:
+If you encounter any issues or have questions about Re:Mind, please use one of the following methods:

 #### 1. GitHub Issues (Recommended)
 For bug reports, feature requests, or technical questions: